-If a hydrogen fuel cell vehicle fleet is to become a reality, it requires advances in vehicle technology and reliable, cost-effective means of hydrogen production and distribution.
+If a hydrogen fuel cell vehicle fleet is to become a reality it requires advances in vehicle technology and reliable and cost-effective means of hydrogen production and distribution.
 Hydrogen does not exist in pure form on earth but can be obtained from two main sources, hydrocarbons and water.
-Natural gas is a promising candidate for hydrogen production because of its high hydrogen-to-carbon ratio, which results in lower CO_2 emissions per unit of hydrogen produced compared with other cost-effective sources, such as coal.
-Coal is, however, less expensive and is more abundant.
-For either to offer significant reductions in CO_2 emissions, carbon capture and storage (CCS) would need to be a part of the hydrogen production process.
-Other forms of hydrogen production, such as electrolysis or thermochemical water splitting, are more expensive.
-In our model, we consider hydrogen production only from natural gas and coal because they are the least costly sources at present and are likely to remain so.
+Natural gas is a promising candidate for hydrogen production because of its high hydrogen to carbon ratio, which results in lower CO_2 emissions per unit of hydrogen produced compared with other cost-effective sources, such as coal.
+However, for either to offer significant reductions in CO_2 emissions, carbon capture and storage (CCS) would need to be part of the hydrogen production process.
+Other forms of hydrogen production such as electrolysis, or through thermochemical water splitting, are more expensive.
+We thus focus our modeling attention on hydrogen production from natural gas and coal because they are the least costly sources at present and are likely to remain so.

-Extensive fuel storage and distribution infrastructure would also be necessary components of a hydrogen transportation system.
-Developing this infrastructure would be a challenge, since industry is unlikely to invest without evidence of consumer demand for hydrogen.
-At the same time, consumers are unlikely to purchase vehicles that lack a convenient fuelling infrastructure.
-Programmes such as California's Hydrogen Highway Network would be needed to overcome this chicken-egg problem (California, 2007).
+A hydrogen vehicle fleet would require an extensive fueling infrastructure, serviced by a fuel distribution system.
+Developing this infrastructure is a challenge, since industry is unlikely to invest without evidence of consumer demand for hydrogen.
+At the same time, consumers are unlikely to purchase vehicles that lack a convenient fueling infrastructure.
+Programs such as California's Hydrogen Highway Network would be needed to overcome this chicken-egg problem (California, 2007).